drts01/notes/stackedit/presentations/2019-py-pkging.md

 _notes:
  - understands Pipfile
  - manages virtualenv for a more "bundler" or "npm" type experience.
- - gen req.txt for compatible w/
+ - gen req.txt for compatible w/ traditional workflows
  - PyPA recommend tool